INFO490/assignments/hw7/hw7.markdown

 ## Week 7 Assignment

+###

+For an up-to-date version of this document, see [week 7 assignment](https://github.com/INFO490/assignments/blob/master/hw7/hw7.markdown).

 ### Problem 1.
 PMF, CDF, and CCDF.

 - Grab the template: [distributions.py](https://github.com/INFO490/assignments/blob/master/hw7/distributions.py)

 #### Overview

-In this problem, you will compute probability mass function (PMF), cumulative distribution function (CDF), and complementary cumulative distribution function (CCDF), and plot them.
-Here are the examples to show where we are going.
-First, we plot the PMF of the WKHP column (hours worked per week) of *ss12pil.csv*.
+In this problem, you will compute the probability mass function (PMF), cumulative distribution function (CDF), and complementary cumulative distribution function (CCDF), and plot them.
+Here are some examples to show you where we are going.
+First, we plot the PMF of the WKHP (hours worked per week) column of *ss12pil.csv*.

 ![pmf](pmf_work.png)